What are baby sleep habits?

-Baby sleep habits are the things babies need to settle for sleep.
+Baby sleep associations are the things babies need to settle for sleep.
+Sleep associations are also known as sleep habits.

 Sleep habits can be dummies, music, mobiles, fan noise or other white noise, night-lights, rocking, cuddling, feeding and so on.